iot-edge-foundation/iot-edge-beerlift/README.md

 Sends the lift down for the duration of 'UpDownInterval' milliseconds (20000 by default).

-*Note*: due to the time to complete this action, a time out can occur.
+*Note*: due to the time to complete this action, a directmethod time out could occur.

+After Down is executed, all leds are dimmed.

 Response: